functorz-tech/momen_doc/README.md

 Momen was started by a group of Engineers in 2019.
 Initially, we were just irked by the repeated need to write CRUD code, API glues, and CSS.
 We thought to ourselves, there must be a better way.
 Hence the birth of Momen.

-Our journey began in China, as a no-code WeChat mini program builder with the partnership of WeChat.
+Our journey began as a no-code mini program builder in partnership with a major platform.
 Within two years, we acquired over 130,000 users and launched 3,000 projects.
-In 2022, we broadened our reach to the web.
-And we are now serving users worldwide, powered by AWS (Amazon Web Services).
+In 2022, we broadened our reach to the web and are now serving users worldwide, powered by AWS (Amazon Web Services).

 #### Founder